-- reviewing and adopting the overall strategic plans and programmes for the Company and Group; - overseeing and evaluating the conduct of business of the Company and Group; - identifying principal risks and ensuring implementation of a proper risk management system to manage such risks; - establishing a succession plan; - developing and implementing a shareholder communication policy for the Company; - reviewing the adequacy and the integrity of the management information and internal control systems of the Company and Group; and - delegating certain responsibilities to the various board committees with clearly defined terms of reference to assist the Board in discharging its responsibilities.
+- · reviewing and adopting the overall strategic plans and programmes for the Company and Group; - overseeing and evaluating the conduct of business of the Company and Group; - · identifying principal risks and ensuring implementation of a proper risk management system to manage such risks; - establishing a succession plan; - · developing and implementing a shareholder communication policy for the Company; - reviewing the adequacy and integrity of the management information and internal control systems of the Company and Group; - delegating certain responsibilities to the various Board committees with clearly defined terms of reference to assist the Board in discharging its responsibilities.

-The following are matters which specifically reserved for the Board:
+The following matters are specifically reserved for the Board:

-- approval of corporate plans and programmes; - approval of annual budgets, including major capital commitments; - approval of new ventures; - approval of material acquisition and disposals of undertakings and properties; - change to the management and control structure within the Company and Group, including key policies, delegated authority limits; and - review and update the whistle-blowing policy.
+- · approval of corporate plans and programmes; - · approval of annual budgets, including major capital commitments; - · approval of new ventures; - approval of material acquisition and disposals of undertakings and properties; - change of management and control structure within the Company and its subsidiaries ("the Group"), including key policies, delegated authority limits, and - · review and update the whistle-blowing policy.